Revealing the Geometrical and Vibrational Properties of the Defects Driving the Boson Peak

+We consider as defective particles those with an $|{\bm e}^{~\rm cr}_{k,i}|^2$ value in the top 5\%, unless otherwise specified, and determine the vibrational defects via a cluster analysis of these particles, considering two particles as belonging to the same cluster if voronoi neighbours.
+In the following, we discuss results obtained via the analysis of a single mode at the BP frequency, for each system.
+We have checked that analogous results occur for close frequencies $|\omega-\omega_{\rm bp}| < 0.1 \omega_{\rm bp}$, but not at higher ones.

-Fig.~\ref{fig:geometry}(a) shows that the probability distribution of the number of particles in a cluster $P(n)$ decays abruptly at small $n$ and roughly exponentially at larger $n$, similar to the distribution of the number of particles participating in the stringlets \cite{10.1063/5.0039162,10.1063/1.4878502,tanakaNatPhys}.
-On increasing $x_c$, the average cluster size varies from $\langle n \rangle= 16$ to $26$, in $3D$, and $\langle n \rangle= 9$ to $13$, in $2D$.
-The average coordination number $z(n)$ grows with $n$ due to the competition between bulk and surface particles, as in Fig.~\ref{fig:geometry}(b), and it is larger than two if not for minute clusters, indicating that the clusters are not string-like.
-To assess a cluster's geometrical properties, we perform a principal component analysis of the covariance matrix $C_{\alpha\beta}=\langle r_\alpha r_\beta\rangle-\langle r_\alpha\rangle \langle r_\beta\rangle$ of the positions of its particles.
-We use the eigenvalues $\lambda_i$ of $C_{\alpha\beta}$, which measure the variances of the particle positions along the principal directions, to define normalized standard deviations $\sigma_i = \sqrt{\lambda_i} / \sum_i \sqrt{\lambda_i}$ that obey the geometrical constraint $\sum_i \sigma_i = 1$, and order them such that $\sigma_{i+1} > \sigma_i$.
-In two dimensions, $\sigma_1 = 1$ for linear (maximally anisotropic, one-dimensional) clusters and $\sigma_1 = \frac{1}{2}$ for circular (isotropic) clusters.
-We find that the distribution $P(\sigma_1)$ peaks at $\sigma_1 \simeq 0.65$ and vanishes for $\sigma_1 > 0.8$, as shown in Fig.~\ref{fig:geometry}(c).
-This result further confirms that defects are not one-dimensional but rather asymmetric two-dimensional structures.
+{\it Geometrical properties -- } Fig.~\ref{fig:geometry}(a) shows that the probability distribution of the number of particles in a cluster $P(n)$ decays abruptly at small $n$ and roughly exponentially at larger $n$, similar to the distribution of the number of particles participating in the stringlets \cite{10.1063/5.0039162,10.1063/1.4878502,tanakaNatPhys}.
+On increasing $x_c$, the average cluster size varies from $\langle n \rangle= 16$ to $26$, in 3D, and $\langle n \rangle= 9$ to $13$, in 2D.
+The average coordination number $Z(n)$ grows with $n$ due to the competition between bulk and surface particles, as in Fig.~\ref{fig:geometry}(b), and it is larger than two if not for minute clusters, indicating that the clusters are not string-like.